For the 20th year in a row, Dutch Harbor has been recognized as the largest fishing port in America.

 City officials blame the dip on a bad year for Bering Sea crab fisheries, which suffered slashed quotas and canceled seasons.
 They've said Unalaska’s budget has already taken a small hit.

 Meanwhile, Alaska continues to lead all other states in commercial landings.
-Alaska fisherman brought in 5.6 billion pounds of seafood, more than half the national total.
+Alaska fishermen brought in 5.6 billion pounds of seafood, more than half the national total.